 Indiana University Harper Hall Building Envelope Repairs

 The University initiated a repair project where American Structurepoint conducted additional, in-depth investigation of the façade anchorage system to the building structure and then produced construction documents, including specifications and drawings, for the façade repairs on all elevations of the building.
-The winning bid for repairs came in at around $1.5 million, to be completed within a 12-month construction time frame, with our team providing construction administration services throughout the construction phase of the project.
+The winning bid for repairs came in at around $1.5 million, to be completed within a 12-month construction time frame, with our consulting team providing construction administration services throughout the construction phase of the project.

-The failure of the limestone façade panel attachments of Harper Hall also prompted the University to request that we investigate the façade anchorage of the five surrounding, similarly-constructed low-rise buildings.
+The failure of the limestone façade panel attachments of Harper Hall also prompted the University to request that our engineering firm investigate the façade anchorage of the five surrounding, similarly-constructed low-rise buildings.
 The results of this investigation led to a similar repair design and construction administration project.
 Preliminary construction costs for the anticipated scope of repairs for this work have been estimated at approximately $2.9 million, to be scheduled concurrently with the ongoing repairs to Harper Hall.